drewkerrigan/riak-ruby-ledger/docs/riak_counter_drift.md

 ### Counter Drift

-Riak Counters (and GSets in general) as currently implemented are not ***idempotent***.
+Riak Counters (and GCounters in general) as currently implemented are not ***idempotent***.
 This simply means that you cannot retry the same increment or decrement operation more than once.

 Take the following scenario into consideration: